Musoshi mine: Early operations

-A Japanese consortium, lead by Nihon Kogyo Company, operated the mine from 1968 to 1983.
+A Japanese consortium, led by Nihon Kogyo Company, operated the mine from 1968 to 1983.

 They developed a 475 m vertical mine shaft as well as underground workings and ground-level infrastructure.

 A surface-level concentrator had a capacity of 1.5 million tonnes per year.

 At its peak, in 1976 the mine produced 1.67 million tonnes of ore graded at 2.5% copper, equivalent to 38,000 tonnes of finished copper.

 The concentrator was also used to process ore from the Kinsenda Mine, 20 km away.

 The mine was closed and the concentrator placed on care-and-maintenance in the early 1990s due to low copper prices and lack of accessible resources.

 After strike action by the labor union the concentrator was mothballed and the mine allowed to flood.

 Musoshi has an inferred resource below the lowest working level of 24 million tons at 2.4% copper, or 576,000 tons of contained copper.